 Located in l’Aldosa in La Massana valley, this is the most established international school in Andorra.
-It is part of the NACE Schools group of 31 schools across the world and was, until the recent rebranding, known as The Col·legi del Pirineu.
+It is part of the NACE Schools group of 31 schools across the world and was, until , known as The Col·legi del Pirineu.

 Curriculum at Agora International School

 Currently,offers students the chance to qualify for the Spanish Baccalaureate and an American high school diploma.
 The former is the secondary-school diploma in Spain (roughly equivalent to A levels in the UK).
 Achieving the latter makes it easier for graduates to apply to American universities.

 Their plan, for the near future, is to add the International Baccalaureate programme.
 This will cover the Primary Years, Middle Years, and Diploma programmes.
 IB accreditation will give the Agora International School of Andorra the added level of prestige and global recognition that comes with its international curriculum and extraordinary focus on teacher development.

 Extracurriculars at Agora International School

 There is a very strong focus on athletics at Agora Andorra.
 The school is located in l’Aldosa’s sports centre.
 Some of the athletics offerings here arewith the highest aspirations.
 For instance, those who benefitted from the programme competed in the Winter Olympics in both Vancouver and Sochi.